Concordium/concordium-rosetta/tools/transfer-client/README.md

 The keys are now stored in clear text in the file `keys.json`.

 This is only intended to be used for testing - keys holding actual value should always be stored securely.

+A [previous commit](https://github.com/Concordium/concordium-rosetta/tree/853539f8417fd4c917eb30c6d9ea2a4eaac061a2/tools/transfer-client#extracting-keys-from-mobile-wallet) to this readme also described how to extract the keys from the desktop wallet.